-Don't forget to listen to Classic FM on Christmas Day at 1pm, when John Brunning will count down the top 30 in full.
+And don't forget to listen to Classic FM on Christmas Day at 1pm, when John Brunning will count down your top 30 in his Nation's Favourite Carol programme.

 John Rutter composed this carol in 1988 for the choir of King's College, Cambridge, for the performance during the college's Festival of Nine Lessons and Carols which is broadcast around the world on Christmas Eve, with lyrics taken from seventeenth century poet Robert Herrick.